DFE-Digital/teaching-vacancies/README.md

 xattr -d com.apple.quarantine /path/to/chromedriver
 ```

-If this has no effect, you may need to try another path, for example: `/usr/local/bin/chromedriver`

 ### AWS credentials, MFA, and role profiles

 When onboarded, you will be provided with an AWS user.
 You can use it to access the AWS console at: